skt12j/backup/README.md

  2. ONE-CLICK SSH INSTALLATION
 =======================================================================
-1. Connect to your OpenWrt router via SSH: ssh root@192.168.1.1
+1. Connect to your OpenWrt router via SSH: ssh root@192.168.1.1 (enter your openwrt login password (root) or your default one
-   (Default password will be updated to: 111625 upon installation)

 2. Copy, paste, and execute the following deployment command: